If you’re looking for some design inspiration, you’ve come to the right place!

 The blog improves readability by having white for its content area ❶ and a grey color ❷ for its margins.

 This helps readers focus their eyes on the content better and increases readability.
-Using a different colour for the background will improve its readability.
+Using a different color for the background will improve its readability.

 In this post, we shared some of the best blog design examples that we’ve come across.